rethinkdb/docs/0-getting-started/install/ubuntu.md

 # With binaries #

-We provide binaries for both 32-bit and 64-bit Ubuntu Precise and above (>= 12.04).
+We provide binaries for 64-bit Ubuntu Trusty and above (>= 14.04).

 To install the server, you have to add the RethinkDB repository to your list of repositories and install via `apt-get`.
 To do this, paste the following lines into your terminal:

 ```bash